GitHubOctocatBot/welcome-to-github/README.md

 <h1>Welcome to your first GitHub Pages website!</h1>
 ```

-Then, paste the template on line 15 and fill in the blanks.
+Then, paste the template to line 15 and fill in the blanks.

 [image placeholder]